grain-lang/grain/docs/contributor/memory_management.md

 In most Grain programs, the above functions do not need to be invoked by users.
 Instead, the compiler automatically inserts calls to them where required.
 When developing in `compcore.re`, it is important to understand the conventions used by the garbage collector.

+**Functions contain references to themselves.** In order to support closures, Grain's compiler emits code which passes the current closure to each function as an extra argument.
+With respect to the calling convention, this extra argument is the same as normal arguments, so it follows the same `incRef`-before-function-call pattern as standard arguments (and must be `decRef`ed before functions return), as described in the following section.
+This is particularly important to keep in mind when writing `@disableGC` code, as discussed in "Disabling the Garbage Collector" below.

 **Reference counts are incremented upon access.** With some exceptions in generated code, reference counts are incremented whenever a value is accessed (loaded from storage slots such as arguments, locals, and globals).
 This streamlines the conventions in generated code, as function calls require no specific `incRef` invocation for arguments (see "References are callee-owned" subsection below).
 For clarity, a couple of notes:

-- If a value is stored somewhere, no `incRef`/`decRef` calls are needed (again, there are rare exceptions to this in the compiler, specifically regarding "swap slots", which are local variables used as registers).
+- If a value is stored somewhere, no extra `incRef`/`decRef` calls are needed (again, there are rare exceptions to this in the compiler, specifically regarding "swap slots", which are local variables used as registers).
 - If the computation no longer needs a live value (e.g. after a statement in the middle of a block), it should be `decRef`ed.
 - No special `incRef` is needed for return values, as the access of those values performs the requisite `incRef`.
 It should be noted that in generated WebAssembly code, the function postamble looks as follows: